ysh329/Chinese-word-segmentation/README.md

 ## Part 2.Unsolved problems
 - Can't insert stopwords(" and \ ) to database, but it works in MYSQL.
  So if you want to insert symbols " and \, you can insert them in MySQL directly.
-- Some problems about logging print still exist
- I guess it is because the logging sentence is not standard.